 World Olivet Assembly (WOA) is a global gathering of evangelical churches and para-church organizations existing for the advancement of world mission.
 The organization is structured through regional and national chapters working together with several global partners.

-The assembly first began in 2000 as a loose association of world evangelical bodies formed by alumni of Olivet Theological College and Seminary.
+The assembly first began in 2000 as a loose association of world evangelical bodies.
 The network's development culminated in the inauguration of the World Olivet Assembly in 2007.

 The name “Olivet” means “Mount of Olives.”
 WOA exists to promote unity within the evangelical church and the greater body of Christ through providing a platform for shared dialogue, ideas and resources.